OpenMDAO/POEMs/POEM_059.md

 percentages.

 Often times quantities in engineering such as ratio are by definiton unitless quantities.
-When working in large teams, it is not uncommen for someone to accidentally connect a dimentional value to a dimentionless value.
+When working in large teams, it is not uncommon for someone to accidentally connect a dimentional value to a dimentionless value.
 This is raised as a warning, but is not explicitly forbidden the way connecting something with different units would be.

 Furthermore on the topic of units, percentages are frequently used in engineering.
-While sometime the percentage representation is the best representation, sometimes a decimal representation can be preferable.
-This POEM proposes a unit set for percentages that allows these to be interchangeable
+With the introduction of a 'unitless' quantity, a percentage could simply be defined as a scalar of the unitless quantity.

 ## Summary of Changes to add Unitless Quantities